Indiana teen charged in suffocation deaths of his 2 siblings

 An uncle told investigators that the day before Nathaniel Ritz's death, the teen told him that Ritz's father had bloodied the teen's nose.

-Hertel said the teen's motivations remain unclear, but that doctors who will examine him may be able to shed light can shed light on them.
+Hertel said the teen's motivations remain unclear, but that doctors who will examine him may be able to shed light on them.

 "In my time here, which has been 19 years, I'm not sure that I've seen anything quite as disturbing and as final as something like this," he said during a news conference in Versailles, the county seat.